Greece in the Eurovision Song Contest: 2020s

-In 2020, ERT decided once again to select internally the Greek entry.
-Seven acts had been shortlisted to represent Greece in Rotterdam, including Irini Papadopoulou, Stefania, Ian Stratis, and the boy band One.
-On 3 February 2020, ERT announced Stefania as the Greek representative with the song "Supergirl".
-Greece was drawn to compete in the second semi-final and was to perform in the first position, but in 18 March 2020, the contest was cancelled for the first time in its history, due to the COVID-19 pandemic.
+In 2020, ERT decided once again decided to select the Greek entry internally.
+Seven acts were shortlisted to represent Greece in Rotterdam, including Irini Papadopoulou, Stefania, Ian Stratis, and the boy band One, with Stefania ultimately being announced as the entrant on 3 February 2020 with the song "Supergirl".
+Greece was drawn to compete in the second semi-final and was to perform in the first position, but on 18 March, the contest was cancelled due to the COVID-19 pandemic.
+The EBU announced soon after that entries intended for 2020 would not be eligible for the following year, though each broadcaster would be able to send either their 2020 representative or a new one.
+ERT responded that its intention was to continue its cooperation with Stefania for the next contest in 2021.

-For 2021, ERT was one of the first four broadcasters (the other were Spain's RTVE, Netherlands' AVROTROS and Ukraine's UA:PBC) that confirmed its participation for the next edition with the same artist who would participate for 2020, in this case Stefania.
 It was also announced that the same team that was responsible for the songwriting and the choreography of the 2020 entry would also be used for the 2021 contest, and that the song would be selected internally.
-The selected song, "Last Dance", an 80's-pop song, premiered for the first time on 10 March 2021 at 17:00 EET through ERTFLIX, ERT's hybrid platform.
-Though Stefania placed well at the contest, finishing tenth, Greece's recent placements have been lower through their use of internal selections as compared to the national selection Ellinikós Telikós, which had produced seven top ten results consecutively.
+The selected song, "Last Dance", an 80's-pop song, premiered for the first time on 10 March 2021.
+The entry placed sixth in the second semi-final and qualified to the final, where it finished in 10th place with 170 points.